pradoprojects/pokemon-center-ptbr/readme.md

 | **Documentation** | [Context & Bilingual](https://github.com/pradoprojects/pokemon-center-ptbr/tree/main/Context%20and%20Bilingual) | Detailed editorial rationale, LQA decisions, and MemoQ bilingual files. |

 > [!NOTE]
-> Due to the nature of static mirrors hosted on GitHub, some dynamic elements (such as submenus or real-time filters) may not trigger as they would on the native server infrastructure.
-However, **all localized strings and hidden elements** are fully accessible and documented within the **Bilingual file** provided in the repository.
+> This study focuses on the **Main Landing Page** as a primary touchpoint for user conversion.
+Due to the nature of static mirrors, some dynamic elements (such as submenus) may not trigger as they would on the native server infrastructure.
+However, **all localized strings and hidden elements** are fully documented within the **Bilingual file**.
+Links leading away from the Landing Page will redirect to the live (EN-US) production site.

 ---
 **Localization Specialist:** Marllos Paiva Prado